World's Largest U.S. Retail Chains in 2015

 This is a list of the 2015 Top 100 U.S. based retail companies included on the World's Largest Retailers list published each year by Deloitte Touche Tohmatsu and STORES Magazine.
 This list of the largest U.S. retail chains is arranged according to the ranking each of the biggest and best U.S. retail companies received on the 2014 Global Powers of Retailing report, which is based on retail sales revenue for FY 2013.

 The number in the left column is the global ranking number assigned to the company, compared to the 250 largest retail chains and companies worldwide.
-Use the links to find out more about the news, jobs, and retailing information for each of these Top 100 U.S. based retail companies.
-More rankings of the largest U.S. retail chains are also included on the next page.
+Investigate to learn more about the news, jobs, and retailing information for each of these Top 100 U.S. based retail companies.

 2015 Top 100 Largest U.S. Based Retail Companies on World’s Largest Retailers List